Khoeckman/canvasParticles/README.md

 # canvasParticles

 ## Description
-In an HTML canvas, a bunch of floating particles that connect when they are close to eachother.<br>
+In an HTML canvas, a bunch of floating particles are drawn that connect with a line when they are close to eachother.<br>
-Create a smooth, interactive background by simply placing a `canvas` on the background.
+Creating a smooth, interactive background by simply placing a `canvas` over the background.

 ## Implementation
 Particles will be drawn on this `<canvas>` element